 But then, I'd never thought my native land would look so different to me, either.
 My, how I've changed.

 Traveling and living abroad certainly challenged me, but in a good way.
 I have learned to adapt to new situations, to function and thrive even when uncomfortable or in the midst of big transitions.
 I have enjoyed many cultures, embraced many differences, enjoyed many new tastes and experiences.
 I've adopted a few new ways of doing things.
 I even learned to use a squat toilet (though my legs and I never liked it).

 Returning to American culture after being away for so long, I have been noticing new things about my own culture.
 In contrast to some of the other places we've been, Americans are really picky about cleanliness.
 They wash their bodies frequently, care where they throw their trash, and always keep their produce, dairy and meats refrigerated.
 They ask “How are you?” without waiting for the answer, and give the same “Fine” in response, whether they are or not.
 Wow, who knew all those things are culture-specific?

 Traveling has certainly broadened my perspective and changed many of my priorities.
 I used to think “They should…” all the time; now I wonder what makes them do something differently, and why.
 Occasionally I even found myself accepting that their way might make more sense—at least for them.

 It's done the same with Dan.
 Reflecting back, every day overseas has been incredibly worth it.
 So worth it, in fact, that we can hardly wait to go back on the road again.
 What's next?

 This is why we created this blog.
 We share all of our travel “as we saw it.”
 We want you to enjoy the thrill of discovery as well.
 Because, you know what?
-There are an awful lot of amazing places to see, foods to eat, and people to like out there.
+There are a whole lot of amazing places to see, foods to eat, and people to like out there.